 Are the people your kids and teens chat with online in apps like Instagram, Discord and Snapchat friends or foes?
 BFFs or bullies?
 Sometimes relationships can change quickly, especially during the adolescent years when our kids are learning about themselves and the world around them.

 Up to 43 percent of teens have been victims of cyberbullying at some point, and guess what?
 More than half of them never told their parents.
 Don’t like those odds?
 Neither do we.
-That’s why we joined up with Bark, an online safety-monitoring app that gives parents tools to protect their kids from online threats, to offer free and premium protections to C Spire Wireless customers.

 Simply put, your kids aren’t safe online without protections.
 Read on to learn about cyberbullying and how to prevent your kids from becoming victims.